 Goodbye Bay

 It is 1963, one year after Independence, and Trinidadians are beginning to wonder what they can expect.
 But for Anna Bridgemohan, the year is one of crisis.
-She feels she can no longer defer extracting from her mother long defended secrets about her parentage, she has broken up with her boyfriend and is perplexed by her attraction to the brightly political, Thea.
-Since they all work at the central post office in Port of Spain, she decides to take up a temporary post in the small coastal village of Macaima, remote and declining cocoa country whose simpler rhythms, she thinks, will give her space and time to reflect, away from the pressures of the city and the intense political discussions at work.
-But neither space nor time is granted; the life of Macaima passes through the post office, and there is no way Anna can hold herself aloof from the stories that the villagers bring.
+She decides to take up a temporary post in the remote coastal village of Macaima, in declining cocoa country, whose simpler rhythms, she thinks, will give her space and time to reflect, and an escape from the intense political discussions in the city.
+But there is no way Anna can hold herself aloof from the stories that the villagers bring.
 Long before the year is up, Anna has been immersed in an intense seasoning in Macaima that will change her for ever.

 Price